AmberBentley/content-feu/pages/introduction/plagiarism-referencing.md

 ## Lesson task

-### Making a guide to Moodle
+### Explore Moodle

-This lesson task is to be delivered as a part of the course assignment.

-Take a screenshot of Moodle and, using a simple image editor of your choice, highlight the following sections: • Search
+Take a look around Moodle to familiarize yourself with its layout.
+Try find the following:

 • Profile